 Well, I did manage to get to most of ConJosé after all, though Kevin and I didn't see much of each other during the week.
 Here, therefore, is the traditional post-Worldcon mega-issue.
-I'm aware that many of you will not be interested in the convention report, and even fewer of you will be interested in con-running techniques or fan politics.
+I'm aware that many of you will not be interested in the convention report, and even fewer of you interested con-running will in techniques or fan politics.
 Therefore I have separated the con report out into four sections.
 The Diary is mainly reporting of what went on at the convention.
-The Hugos is my analysis of most Science Fiction's prestigious awards.
-The Verdict is my views on what went right and what went wrong the convention.
-And Backstory is all the ugly bits that some of you have been waiting for and most of you will sensibly want to ignore.
+The Hugos is my analysis of Science Fiction's most prestigious awards.
+The Verdict is my views on what went right and what went wrong during the convention.
+And The Backstory is all the ugly bits that some of you have been waiting for and most of you will sensibly want to ignore.